benetech/VideoDeduplication/README.md

 The command above might throw an error if you already have postgres server running.
 If that's the case run "systemctl stop postgresql" (Linux) before using docker-compose.

-Once the docker-compose is running, you will be able to access the projects notebooks on localhost:8888 and pgadmin on localhost/pgadmin4.
+Once the docker-compose is running, you will be able to access the projects notebooks on localhost:8888 and pgadmin on localhost/16543.
 Check your running instances using this command:

 `docker ps`

-Take note of the app's container name, which should be something like this: "videodeduplication_dedup-app_1"
+Take note of the following names:

+    1. App -> "videodeduplication_dedup-app_1"
+    2. Postgres Server -> "videodeduplication_postgres_1"
+    3. PgAdmin -> "videodeduplication_pgadmin-compose_1"

+In order to use Pgadmin, follow these instructions:
+   1. go to localhost:1643 and use the credentials as defined on the docker-compose.yml file.
+   2. Click create new server
+   3. Choose a reference name for the server
+   4. Go the connection tab and set the host name to "videodeduplication_postgres_1", maintenance database to "videodeduplicationdb" and user / password as "postgres" and "admin"

 In order to run the main scripts, simply enter the app's docker container by running the following command: